-For shopping there’s a lot to choose from like Dolce & Gabbana, Armani, Gucci, Diesel, Burberry, Jimmy Choo and many more.
-There are also some great jewelry and accessory shops like Bvlgari, Cartier, Rolex, Chanel, and Swarovski.
+For designer shopping, there’s a lot to choose from, like Dolce & Gabbana, Armani, Gucci, Diesel, Burberry, Jimmy Choo and many more.
+There are also great jewelry and accessory shops like Bvlgari, Cartier, Rolex, Chanel, and Swarovski.

 Barcelona Shopping Malls